thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Tune weather and fog options (Environment tab in commander menu)
 - Rocket Camera
 - Ability to buy repair and fuel trucks (military section in vehicle crate, unlocks at 3 factories (repair truck) or 3 resources (fuel truck))
+- New action on surrended enemy - reveal near enemies position for 30 sec through interrogation

 ### Changes
 - Overhauled rebel progression - buying some vehicles at vehicle box, establishing outposts or hiring some squad types are bound to war level and captured points